nerva-project/nerva-docs/docs/about.md

 <hr>
 ## Commerce
-A WooCommerce integration has been developed which allows for online stores to accept payment in NERVA.
+A WooCommerce integration has been developed which allows for online stores to accept payment in XNV.
 There are two variants available, [woo-static](https://bitbucket.org/nerva-project/woo-static/) and [woo-dynamic](https://bitbucket.org/nerva-project/woo-dynamic).
 Documentation for both is available on BitBucket.

+We are actively working on integrating NERVA with other platforms and services to further its usage as a currency.
 If you would like to integrate NERVA as a payment solution or have other suggestions, please join us in the commerce channel on Discord.

 <hr>
 ## Exchanges